karashiiro/Rimap/README.md

 No link here yet.

-Create a channel called `#bot-stuff` for Rimap to post random data to.
+Create a channel called `#bot-stuff` for Rimap to post random data to, and make sure you have a role called "Moderator".

 # Installation
 (WIP)